oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api/functions.rst

   (i == 3): submission done

-submit and wait using a selection
+Submit and Wait Using a Selection
 +++++++++++++++++++++++++++++++++

 .. code:: cpp